coneycode/coney/README.md

   google_plus:    ## eg:116338260303228776998 for https://plus.google.com/u/0/116338260303228776998
   weibo:      coneylife ## e.g. 436062867 for http://weibo.com/436062867
   twitter:    ## e.g. gengbiaosky for https://twitter.com/yangjiansky
-  github:     coneycode ## e.g. A-limon for https://github.com/A-limon
+  github:     coneycode ## e.g. coneycode for https://github.com/coneycode
   facebook:   ## e.g. gengbiao for https://favebook.com/yangjian
   tsina:      1005055274569156 ## e.g. 1664838973  Your weibo ID,It will be used in share button.
   zhihu:     # coneylife, now it is no icon, I have push an issue to Font Awesome.